Step 1: Choosing A Braze Unity Package

 .unitypackage bundles native bindings for the Android and iOS platforms, along with a C# interface.

 There are several Braze Unity packages available for download at Braze Unity Releases Page:

-- This package bundles the Braze Android and iOS SDKs as well as the SDWebImage dependency for the iOS SDK, which is required for proper functionality of Braze’s In-App Messaging and News Feed features on iOS.
+- This package bundles the Braze Android and iOS SDKs as well as the SDWebImage dependency for the iOS SDK, which is required for proper functionality of Braze’s In-App Messaging, and Content Cards features on iOS.
 The SDWebImage framework is used for downloading and displaying images, including GIFs.
 If you intend on utilizing full Braze functionality, download and import this package.